SMTP host: ssrs.reachmail.net

 With the exception of connections authenticated by IP which do not transmit a password all connections are required to use SSL.
 Connections on port 25 will need to issue the STARTTLS command before sending the AUTH command, connections to port 465 should be prepared to secure the connection immediately.
 SSL version 3 and TLS version 1 are supported, SSLv2 is not supported.

-If your system or connection client does not support SSL the only connection option is to use IP authentication over port 25.
+If your system or connection client does not support SSL the only connection option is to use IP authentication over port 25 or 2525.
 See the Using IP Authentication section in this document.

 SSL is best tested using the openssl client.
 Openssl is readily available for Mac and Linux.